top of page

 Words are often left-until-last when making a website.
 Don’t let this happen to you.
 And make sure the reader hears ‘your voice’ and style, not a wishy-washy “I’m the best!”, professionalism.

-Your ABOUT ME page is more popular than you think.
+Your website should have an ABOUT page is more popular than you think.

 Because before people trust your service, they need to trust YOU.

-Example: Cafes that only post food photos on Instagram.
-WE CAN GET FOOD ANYWHERE.
-What's the vibe?
-Community noticeboard?
+Example: Cafes that only post food photos on Instagram ARE NOT differentiating themselves, YOU CAN GET FOOD ANYWHERE.
+What's the vibe of the Cafe?
+Is there a community noticeboard?
 International magazines?
 Newspapers?
 Sponsor the local footy team?
 Back garden patio?
 Mulch their waste?
 Eco practices?
-Photos and stories of local suppliers?
+Photos and stories of local suppliers / customers?

-Graphic Design - don't drown your message in it.
-The purpose of hiring a Graphic Designer is deliver clarity.
+Graphic Design - don't drown your message in design.
+The purpose of hiring a Graphic Designer is to deliver clarity.
 Not to win them a Graphic Design award, by selling you a BEAUTIFUL but hard to use website.
 (Yes, I learnt the hard way).

 SEO (Search Engine Optimisation).
 5 reasons to not be bothered as a solo